WHAT IS THE MATTHEW ISAKOWITZ FELLOWSHIP PROGRAM?

 WHAT WILL FELLOWS RECEIVE?

-The Matthew Isakowitz Fellows receive a paid summer internship, typically lasting 10-12 weeks, at one of our host companies that is comprised of industry leading commercial space companies.
+The Matthew Isakowitz Fellows receive a paid summer internship, typically lasting 10-12 weeks, at one of the leading commercial spaceflight companies in our “host company” pool.
 Fellows will be matched to a position that may include assignments in engineering designs, market studies, strategic planning, policy evaluation, and business analysis and development.

-The summer internship will culminate in a summit that will bring together the inaugural class of Matthew Isakowitz Fellows in a memorable and celebratory event in one location.
-This summit will allow the 2018 class of Fellows to network with one another while learning more about the latest developments in commercial spaceflight from top leaders in the field.
-The gathering is tentatively planned to be held in Silicon Valley in July 2018.
+The summer will culminate in a summit that will bring together the inaugural class of Matthew Isakowitz Fellows in a memorable and celebratory event in one location.
+This summit will allow the 2019 class of Fellows to network with one another, while also getting behind-the-scenes tours of companies and learning more about the latest developments in commercial spaceflight from top innovators in the field.
+The gathering is tentatively planned to be held in Los Angeles in July 2019.

 WHO INSPIRED THE PROGRAM?